Light on Water II, ©John O’Grady, 2014

 What do you think?
 I welcome your comment.

 $159 (Free Shipping)

-I hope you enjoy it.
-I’d love to read what you think.
+I’d love to hear what do you think.

 Oil on Panel, 10″x 10″

 When out walking at the start of day, the air is crisp, the light hazy.
 You have to wait for the sun to rise in the sky to make everything sharper and brighter.

 In this painting, I sought to capture that diffused sensation before the sun brings focus.
 It’s also a study in light bouncing around the picture.